0onedal/GithubTemplate/README.md

 ## 🕵️‍♂️ About Me

-I'm passionate about cybersecurity and making the digital world safer.
+I'm passionate about cyber security and making the digital world safer.
 I have experience in C++ programming and love learning new technologies.
 My journey is driven by curiosity and a desire for knowledge.

 ---